 Who’s in the film?

-However, in August this year there were calls to boycott the film and the actress, after Yifei shared a post by the Communist Party newspaper supporting police in Hong Kong.
+In August last year there were calls to boycott both the film and the actress, after Yifei shared a post by the Communist Party newspaper supporting police in Hong Kong.
 The hashtag #BoycottMulan trended on Twitter, featuring in more than 21,000 posts.

-Other stars in the film include Donnie Yen, who'll be playing Mulan’s mentor Commander Tung; the film’s villain, played by Gong Li; and Jet Li who will be taking on the role of The Emperor.
+Other stars in the film include Donnie Yen, who plays Mulan’s mentor Commander Tung; the film’s villain, played by Gong Li; and Jet Li who took on the role of The Emperor.